 Simple English definitions for legal terms

-Read a random definition: power of termination
+Read a random definition: commercial partnership

 A general court-martial is a type of military court that is used to try members of the armed forces who are accused of violating the Uniform Code of Military Justice.
 It is the highest level of military trial court and is presided over by a military judge and at least five members who serve as jurors.
 The court has jurisdiction over all members of the armed forces and can impose severe punishments, including dishonorable discharge, imprisonment, and even the death penalty.